index cache bloom hash tree LSM scan layer merge sort probe partition calc AI SYSTEMS CALCULUS

 The Grammar

-Define rules for how primitives combine into coherent architectures, enabling systematic exploration of the entire design space.
+Define rules for how primitives combine into coherent architectures, from model training pipelines to full data and inference engines.

 03 — SYNTHESIS